Conversations #2 - Michael Cholbi

 Hey Eclectic Spacewalkers!

-In our second podcast recording, I sat down with Cal Poly Pomona Professor of Philosophy Michael Cholbi.
+In our second podcast recording, I sat down with Cal Poly Pomona (Now the University of Edinburgh) Professor of Philosophy Michael Cholbi.
 His research is primarily in ethics, with particular emphasis on suicide, grief, punishment, Kantian ethics, paternalism, work and labor, and moral psychology.

 Yes, THAT Kant - the granddaddy of modern philosophy.
 If you are at all interested in Kant, check out my essay Object-Oriented Ontology, or OOO, which rebels against Kant’s emphasis on humanistic experience & objectivity of that associated philosophies of reality.
 Do you think objects have their own experience, as you now are having this experience of reading my words as a subjective entity?